HGmin1159/HGmin1159.github.io/_posts/2021-10-06-secondorder3.md

 $$

-And by using them we can derive iterative equation as $y^+ = y + \nabla y$.
+And by using them we can derive the iterative equation as $y^+ = y + \nabla y$.

-The above equation generates same results with barrier method with equality constraints.
+The above equation generates the same results with the barrier method with equality constraints.
 Note previous posting.

 **Interior Point Method**

- In the interior point method, it approach the equation without omitting the second line.
-It will generate following result.
+ In the interior point method, it approaches the equation without omitting the second line.
+It will generate the following result.

 $r(x,u,v) = \array{c}{r_{dual} \\\ r_{cent} \\\ r_{prim}} = \array{c}{\nabla f(x) + Dh(x)^t u + A^t v \\\ -diag(u) h(x) - \frac{1}{t} \textbf{1} \\\ Ax -b}$